Free Legal Advice Centre highly commended in prestigious legal awards

 Back to menu

-The centre was set up against a backdrop of reduced access to legal advice, which has created a large gap at a time when more people than ever need legal protection.
+It was set up against a backdrop of reduced access to legal advice, which has created a large gap at a time when more people than ever need legal protection.